debreate/debreate/README.md

 (http://debreate.sourceforge.net/)

-To run launch file named "launch.py" (it should execute via mouse-click as well):
+To run launch file named "init.py" (it should execute via mouse-click as well):
 * ./init.py
 * or
 * python init.py

 The source uses a generic Makefile for "building" (because I don't know how to use [GNU Autotools][gnu-autotools] or [CMake][cmake] very well).
 The source is not actually built.
 Just open a terminal in the root directory & type 'make install'.
 To create a distribution package type 'make dist'.

+If you have [debuild][] installed, you can run 'make debuild' from the command line to build the debian package (.deb).

 Debreate needs these packages installed to run: